shamedgh/temporal-specialization/README.md

 ## Running the artifacts on your machine

-Follow the instructions here (INSTALL.md) to install the artifacts on your local machine.
+Follow the instructions [here](INSTALL.md) to install the artifacts on your local machine.

 ## Compiling source code to generate bitcode
 See [here](COMPILE.md) for details on how to compile the source code to